tuanvvu/tuanvvu.github.io/_posts/2020-03-20-particle-lung-dose.md

 ## What is the difference of exposure to air pollution between traffic and residential areas?

-Due to traffic emissions, the lung dose of outdoor aerosols in the traffic area was much higher than that in the residential area by 5 times for number and surface area and 2 times for mass (Fig.2).
+Due to traffic emissions, the lung dose of outdoor aerosols in the traffic area was much higher than that in the residential area by 5 times for number and surface area and twice times for mass (Fig.2).

 ## Difference between Outdoor and Indoor expsoure?
 Which can be a good indicator metric for predicting the health outcomes of traffic-generated aerosols?